raspberrypi/hats/eeprom-format.md

             [6:5] pulltype    0=leave at default setting,  1=pullup, 2=pulldown, 3=no pull
             [  7] is_used     1=board uses this pin, 0=not connected and therefore not used
 ```
+XXX define / link to mapping between GPIO pin numbers and the
+pins on the connector.

 ### Device tree atom data (type=0x0003):

 Binary DT blob fragment for board hardware.

+XXX todo.